roheat/Getting-Started-With-Web-Development/Dinosaur/text/text.md

 "There's an incomparable rush that comes from finding dinosaur bones.
 You know you're the first person to lay hands on a critter that lived 80 or 90 million years ago."

 - Jack Horner

+### Styles

+Header:

+- Contains h1
+- Has a dark background color - #4a4a4a
+- Has a light text color: blanchedalmond
+- It is center aligned
+- Has padding top and bottom of 25px
+- Has a margin bottom of 25px
+- Bonus: Add a google font for the header

+Footer:

+- Place the provided quote in a paragraph
+- Has a dark background color - #4a4a4a
+- Has a light text color: blanchedalmond
+- It is center aligned
+- Has padding top and bottom of 25px
+- Has a margin of 25px only at the top
+- Bonus: Add a google font for the footer

+Main:

+- Place the dinosaur image, and give it a width of 600px
+- Has a light background color - #e4e4e4
+- Has a solid border that is 5px thick, with a dark color #4a4a4a
+- It has a width of 600px
+- Give it equal padding of 25px on all sides
+- Bonus: Use a google font for the main section